CumulusNetworks/config-backup-upgrade-helper/README.md

 - Optionally create a tar archive of these files to /mnt/persist/backup for archival and compare.
 - Optionally migrate these file to the alternate slot after installing a new CL image.
 - Ignore files that should never be backed up (blacklist)
-- Prompts user to automatically clear /mnt/persist of all files except ./backup and license files.
+- Automatically clears /mnt/persist of all files except ./backup and license files.
 - Gives hotfix instructions if upgrading from a version before 2.5.3 due to RN-287
 - All changes are submitted for user approval before being made, unless 'force' option is used
 - Allows optional exclude of specific directories from archive or migration